lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

  suham :  41 augmentation channels, 41 local potential channels  Maximum lmxa=4
 ~~~

-**lmf**{: style="color: blue"} doesn't have downfolding so the
+**lmf**{: style="color: blue"} doesn't have downfolding capability, so the
-important numbers are in the "Low" column.
+important numbers are those in the "low" column.
 Rows 1,2,3 indicate how
 many orbitals are connected with the first Hankel envelope (**EH**),
 the second envelope (**EH2**), and local orbitals respectively.
-The total basis in this case has 55 orbitals.
+The total basis (and hamiltonian rank) consists of 55 orbitals.

 The table below lists all the species and the parameters defining the
-shape of the envelope functions.
+shape of the envelope functions and an orbital-dependent **gmax**.

 ~~~
  sugcut:  make orbital-dependent reciprocal vector cutoffs for tol=1.0e-6